Blue Core Research

 A new technology developed by Blue Core Research aims to take WAF technology to the next level and incorporate it into the application.

-The Core Audit Java Agent provides detailed auditing about everything that happens in the application.
+The Core Audit Java Agent provides detailed audit data on all the application activity and everything that happens inside it.
 One of its additional capabilities is to apply firewall-type blocking rules around the entire application or sensitive areas in the code.

-An In-Application Firewall can benefit from context and information available only inside the application and can apply targeted protections to specific methods.
+An In-Application Firewall can benefit from context and information available only inside the application as well as apply targeted protections to specific areas.

 Detect